7 tips on how to evaluate the price of an apartment

 Currently, the internet has made research much simpler, and this ends up being a way to protect your money, avoiding disadvantageous or unrealistic negotiations in the region.
-Observe images, descriptions, videos, and other data relevant to the pricing of the heritage, crossing this information with the characteristics of the place.
+Observe images, descriptions, open house videos, and other data relevant to the pricing of the heritage, crossing this information with the characteristics of the place.

 Consider the construction time of the property